webquarx/design-patterns/README.md

 ```

 ### Merging Chains
-Usually there is no way to merge two chains without loosing steps in first one, if there is no link to last step.
+Usually two chains can not be merged without loosing steps in the first one if there is no link to the last step.
-That's why there is the setLast method for adding chains to the end of chain.
+That's why there is the ```setLast``` method for appending chains to the end of a chain.
 ```typescript
 class Step1 extends ChainOfResponsibilityStep {}
 // Step2, Step3, Step4 have the same class definitions...